Jennifer Aniston And Justin Theroux Are Not Fighting Over Custody Of Their Dogs [Debunked]

 Gossip Cop has come through to debunk yet another false Jennifer Aniston and Justin Theroux story.

 The gossip outlets claim that Jennifer Aniston and Justin Theroux are “engaged in an all-out doggie war” with regard to their two dogs.
-Currently, Justin Theroux has custody of both dogs, and lives in New York City with them.
+Currently, Justin Theroux has custody of both dogs and lives in New York City with them.

 The outlets further claimed that the canine custody was a “sticking point” in their divorce proceedings, with Aniston alleging that her soon-to-be ex-husband “didn’t care” about the dogs, but was only using them as a pawn in the divorce game.